 Keri Stoever is the Public Programs Manager at the Koshland Science Museum.
 Prior to joining the museum, she spent five years as a Research Associate with the National Academy of Sciences (NAS) working on environmental and toxicological studies.
 In addition to her time at NAS, Keri has worked to help the public connect with science through museum education positions with the Smithsonian National Zoo and the Smithsonian Early Enrichment Center.
 Currently, she volunteers as an interpreter at the National Zoo’s Amazonia exhibit.
 Keri received her B.S. in Marine Biology from Stockton University and her M.A. in Museum Studies from Johns Hopkins University.

-Nell Champlin-Scannell is the Visitor Service Representative and Educational Event Assistant at the Koshland Science Museum.
+Nell Champlin-Scannell is the Learning and Engagement Assistant at the Koshland Science Museum.
 Before relocating to Washington, D.C.
 Nell lived in Massachusetts where she worked as a Visitor Service Representative with Heritage Museums & Gardens.
 While at Heritage, Nell spent the majority of her time working with youth in the museum’s outdoor classroom, Hidden Hollow.
 Nell received her B.A. in US History from Stonehill College and her M.A. in Museum Studies from Johns Hopkins University.

 Jonathan White is the Visitor Service Representative and Volunteer Coordinator with the Koshland Science Museum.
 Jonathan was formerly a volunteer at the Koshland Science Museum and is currently volunteering at the Smithsonian National Zoo as a Keeper Aide in the Amazonia exhibit.
 His academic background is in ecology and molecular biology.
 Prior to joining the Koshland Science Museum, Jonathan taught biology and ecology within the Kentucky Community College System.